Ultimate Washington Real Estate Investing Guide for 2026

 Price Per Square Foot

-Price per sq ft provides a general idea of values when considering similar real estate.
-A building with open foyers and vaulted ceilings can’t be contrasted with a traditional-style property with more floor space.
-If you remember this, the price per square foot can provide you a basic idea of local prices.
+Price per sq ft provides a basic idea of values when considering comparable real estate.
+A house with open foyers and high ceilings can’t be contrasted with a traditional-style residential unit with larger floor space.
+Price per sq ft may be a quick way to compare several communities or residential units.

 Short-Term Rental Occupancy Rate